 -

-Small spaces where 40" depth feels oversized
+Small spaces where 40 inches of depth feels oversized

 -

-Anyone who wants “set-and-forget” cleaning
+Anyone who wants set-and-forget cleaning

 Pros & Cons